tikitu/jsmin/README.txt

 ============

 `Issues <https://bitbucket.org/dcs/jsmin/issues>`_ and `Pull requests <https://bitbucket.org/dcs/jsmin/pull-requests>`_
 will be gratefully received on Bitbucket.
+Pull requests on github are great too, but the issue tracker lives on bitbucket.

 If possible, please make separate pull requests for tests and for code: tests will be committed on the stable branch (which tracks the latest released version) while code will go to default by, erm, default.

-By default your Bitbucket identity will be added to the contributor's list below; if you prefer a different name feel free to add it in your pull request instead.
+Unless you request otherwise, your Bitbucket identity will be added to the contributor's list below; if you prefer a different name feel free to add it in your pull request instead.
 (If you prefer not to be mentioned you'll have to let the maintainer know somehow.)

 Build/test status
 =================